WagnerDon/wild_woods/README.md

-# JS_Game
+# wild_woods

-Native JavaScript Canvas Game in Pixel-Art style using free assets.
+Native JavaScript game written in TypeScript.

 Assets are used from:
-- Freepik